danielballan/photomosaic/README.md

     img = pm.tune(orig_img, img, mask)
     mos = pm.untune(mos, img, orig_img, mask)

+Sometimes, fully untuing looks too harsh.
+You can hedge by setting ``amount`` to some value less than 1.

+    mos = pm.untune(mos, img, orig_img, mask, amount=0.4)

 ### Tile matching and repetition

 This is how tile images are chosen: